In this page

 Scopes

-The User Analytics report is available for the whole Confluence site and for any single space.
+The User Analytics dashboard is available for the whole Confluence site and for any single space.

 User Analytics report for the site